NAME

 database that is compiled by tinydns-data and that is served by tinydns

-writing the updated database content to the file data.tmp and then
+writing the updated data content to the file data.tmp and then renaming

-renaming data.tmp to data.
-The two files must, of course, reside on
+data.tmp to data.
+The two files must, of course, reside on the same

-On input, an IPv4 address is given in the standard decimal-dotted
+IPv4 address is given in the standard decimal-dotted format, while IPv6

 DATA TYPES